Chapter 7 Family Travel

-During pregnancy, women experience physiologic changes that require special consideration during travel.
+Women experience physiologic changes in pregnancy that require special consideration when traveling.
 With careful preparation, however, most pregnant women are able to travel safely.

 - Policies and necessary paperwork

 - Supplemental travel insurance, travel health insurance, and medical evacuation insurance (research specific coverage information and limitations for pregnancy-related health issues)

 - Check airline and cruise line policies for pregnant women

 - Letter confirming due date and fitness to travel

 - Preparing for obstetric care at destination

 - Arrange for obstetric care at destination, as needed